TheThingsNetwork/docs/_includes/draft/platforms/_options.md

 ## 3. HTTP Integration

 Some platforms do not allow to execute code or communicate with the Handler's MQTT broker directly.
 Good examples are [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/).
-For these situations in which you only need to communicate with devices, we provide an HTTP Integration.
-Simply configure it with an URL and The Things Network will forward MQTT messages as HTTP requests.
+For these situations we provide an HTTP Integration which acts as a bridge to and from HTTP.

+Simply configure it with URLs and The Things Network will forward device messages and events as HTTP requests.
 It also provides you with a unique HTTP endpoint to send messages to devices.

 ![HTTP Integration](http.png)

-> For some platforms we provide a configuration template.
-Instead of directly configuring the HTTP request, we ask you only for variables like a platform key and generate the configuration for you.
+For some platforms we provide a configuration template.
+Instead of directly configuring the HTTP requests, we ask you only for variables like a platform key and generate the configuration for you.

 ## 4. Platform Integration